-Bean Slicers are tools designed to French-slice green and runner beans.
-They allow fast, efficient transformation of beans into thin, uniformly-cut pieces, which is important for quality, safe home canning.
+Bean slicers are tools designed to French-slice green and runner beans.
+They allow fast, efficient transformation of beans into thin, uniformly-cut pieces.

-Most serious home canners, though, have always preferred the hand-cranked ones.
+Many people, though, have always preferred the hand-cranked ones.
 You feed beans into a hopper while turning the hand crank.
 Good models can handle several beans at once.
 Some are designed to take the strings off the beans at the same time.
 Older ones clamp on the side of the table.
-Spong was one of the big manufacturers in North America of these.
+Spong and Co. was one of the big manufacturers of these.
 Some new models use rubber suction cups instead.

-Some food mixer appliances, such as the Kenwood, used to have an optional part that would slice beans.
+Some electric kitchen appliances, such as the Kenwood, used to have an optional part that would slice beans.

 Put a plate underneath the crank slicers to catch the bean slices as they come out.

 If you are doing runner beans, first pare off the stringy sides.